Informational Guide for the Mathematics Portfolio Appeals Process

 1. What are CRTs?

 CRTs are open-ended questions that are designed, administered, and graded locally.
 CRTs must be designed to demonstrate that the student holds core mathematical competencies equivalent to the expectations of the NJSLA and NJGPA Evidence Statements.
-CRTs must be completed and scored in district.
-The content of a CRT must be aligned to Reasoning or Modeling Evidence Statements found in the Algebra I, Geometry, and/or Algebra II Evidence Statements Tables.
+CRTs must be completed and scored locally.
+The content of a CRT must be aligned to a Reasoning or Modeling Evidence Statement found in the Algebra I, Geometry, and/or Algebra II Evidence Statements Tables.

 You can find the Evidence Statement Tables in the Test Content and Other Information section of the New Jersey Assessments Resource Center.
 Here are direct links to the Evidence Statement Tables for Algebra I, Geometry, and Algebra II and the NJGPA Evidence Statement Tables included in the Mathematics Content Guide for NJGPA.
 These are the only Evidence Statement Tables to be used.